AK97/arduino-radio/README.md

 # Arduino Radio
 An FM radio built with an Arduino Uno and a TEA5767 FM radio module.

+Utilizes [mroger's](https://github.com/mroger/TEA5767) TEA5767 Library, which is required to run the [code](radio.ino).

 ## Parts
 - [ ] Arduino Uno (1)